brooswajne/medicspot-assignment/README.md

 Implementation:

 You can use whatever server library you like but it must be written in [node](https://nodejs.org).
-The data of the locations should be stored in a [SQLite](https://www.sqlite.org/) database, and be loaded in from the [data source](data/) provided in this repo.
+The data of the locations should be stored in a [SQLite](https://www.sqlite.org/) database.

 Data source:

-The data source is available in this repo in the [./data](data/) directory.
+The data source is available in this repo in the [./data/GB.txt](data/) file.
 The [readme](data/readme.txt) in that directory explains how to use the data.

 ## Part 3: The search form